Dee-6777/Web_Crawler/README.md

 Web_Crawler
 ```

-* Second Step: `Paste this url in your browser and fill this form and submit.
+* Second Step: `Paste this url in your browser and fill the form and submit.
 It will take a while to load an all the links will be generated on the screen`
 ```
 http://localhost:8080/form.html
 ```